lydienduvent/Works/Literature/Awakening.md

 Fire of deepest jade, a voracious blaze, insatiable though
 it supped constantly upon wisps of tenebrous mist.
 And as
 the sombre strands kindled the flame, He painted screams -
-pained, tortured wails which infected me with anguish, with
+pained, tortured wails which infected me with anguish and
-sorrow, and with empathy, for the souls of those whose loss
+with sorrow; with empathy for the souls of those whose loss
 I suffered but could never know or ease or cure.

 Then, the boy sighed, and from His lips bled enmity.
 For